April 9, 2021

 Reflecting on our Emotional Intelligence

-First, write down three things that take up the most time for you in your work.
 Then, write how you feel after completing each one.
 For example, if one on one meetings with your team take up an entire day of your week and leave you feeling depleted, then listen to your feelings.
 They are telling you that you need to make some changes in how you do your one on ones.

-• This may seem obvious, but you’d be surprised how many women executives simply keep on doing things that deplete and exhaust them (yet they have the power to change them).
+• This may seem obvious, but you’d be surprised how many executives simply keep on doing things that deplete and exhaust them (yet they have the power to change them).

 • What is it about the meetings that makes you feel that way?
 Do your team members ramble on about things that don’t matter?
 Did they not come prepared?
 Was too much time on personal instead of business topics?
 How can you make a small shift in these meetings so that you would feel differently?
 Maybe you can make the meetings forty-five minutes instead of sixty minutes, ask your team members to send an agenda in advance (to keep them focused), or have them run the meeting.
 Possibly take time between meetings to move, breathe, and recenter.
 Would that make you feel differently?